Pat Benatar: Early life

-Pat Benatar was born Patricia Mae Andrzejewski on January 10, 1953, in Greenpoint, Brooklyn, New York City.
-Her mother, Mildred (née Knapp; 1928–2016), was a beautician, and her father, Andrew (Andrzej) Andrzejewski (1926–2009), was a sheet-metal worker.
-Her father was of Polish descent and her mother was of German, English, and Irish ancestry.
+Patricia Mae Andrzejewski was born on January 10, 1953, in Greenpoint, Brooklyn, New York City.
+Her mother, Mildred (née Knapp; 1928–2016), was a beautician, and her father, Andrew (Andrzej) Andrzejewski (1926–2009), was a sheet metal worker.
+Andrew was of Polish descent and Mildred was of German, English, and Irish ancestry.
 Her family moved to North Hamilton Avenue in Lindenhurst, New York, a village in the Long Island town of Babylon.

-She became interested in theater and began voice lessons, singing her first solo at the age of eight, at Daniel Street Elementary School, a song called "It Must Be Spring".
-At Lindenhurst Senior High School (1967–1970), she participated in musical theatre, playing Queen Guinevere in the school production of Camelot, marching in the homecoming parade, singing at the annual Christmas Tree Lighting ceremony, and performing a solo of "The Christmas Song" on a holiday recording of the Lindenhurst High School Choir in her senior year.

-She trained as a coloratura with plans to attend the Juilliard School, but decided instead to pursue health education at Stony Brook University.
+Andrzejewski trained as a coloratura with plans to attend the Juilliard School, but decided instead to pursue health education at Stony Brook University.
 At 19, after one year at Stony Brook, she dropped out to marry her first husband, high school sweetheart Dennis Benatar, a U.S. Army draftee who trained at Fort Jackson, South Carolina, then served with the Army Security Agency at Fort Devens, Massachusetts, before being stationed at Fort Lee, Virginia, starting in 1973.
-She worked as a bank teller near Richmond, Virginia.
+Pat worked as a bank teller near Richmond, Virginia.